azragorskayaCG/Pred_el_GEO_for_MSU.AI/README.md

 Each file contains 2 months of data with an hourly resolution.

-## Processing
+## Preprocessing

-Before training, the data are processed.
+Before training, the data are preprocessed.
 The output consists of one file with all the parameters in daily resolution, with filled missing data.

 The script is available in the folder [scripts/processing](https://github.com/azragorskayaCG/Pred_el_GEO_for_MSU.AI/tree/main/scripts/processing).

-See details in ```scripts/processing/README.md ```.
+See details in ```scripts/preprocessing/README.md ```.

 ## Classical machine learning